nilsme/rstudio_docker/README.md

 After a successful run RStudio can be accessed on `https://<ip-of-your-machine>:10443`.

-> If you mount the suggested volumes from the host, it does not the user
+> If you mount the suggested volumes from the host, it does need the user
-> `rstudio-server` otherwise the service will fail to start.
-You can add
+> `rstudio-server` on the host system, otherwise the service will fail to start.
-> such a user on your host with `sudo adduser rstudio-server`.
+> You can add such a user on your host with `sudo adduser rstudio-server`.